Tocotrienol: Brain

-Heart disease

-Tocotrienols have been linked to improved markers of heart disease.

-Side effects

-Tocotrienols are generally well tolerated and without significant side effects.
+Disease biomarkers

+Reviews of human research linked tocotrienol treatment to improved biomarkers for inflammation and cardiovascular disease, although those did not report any information on clinically significant disease outcomes.
+Biomarkers for other diseases were not affected by tocotrienol supplementation.

 History

 The discovery of tocotrienols was first reported by Pennock and Whittle in 1964, describing the isolation of tocotrienols from rubber.
-The biological significance of tocotrienols was clearly delineated in the early 1980s, when its ability to lower cholesterol was first reported by Qureshi and Elson in the Journal of Medicinal Chemistry.
+The biological significance of tocotrienols was clearly delineated in the early 1980s, when its ability to lower cholesterol was first reported by Asaf Qureshi and Elson in the Journal of Medicinal Chemistry.
 During the 1990s, the anti-cancer properties of tocopherols and tocotrienols began to be delineated.
-The current commercial sources of tocotrienol are rice and palm.
-Other natural tocotrienol sources include rice bran oil, coconut oil, cocoa butter, barley, and wheat germ.
+The current commercial sources of tocotrienol are rice bran oil and palm oil.
+Other natural tocotrienol sources include barley and oats.
 Tocotrienols are safe and human studies show no adverse effects with consumption of 240 mg/day for 48 months.

-Tocotrienol rich fractions from rice, palm, or annatto, used in nutritional supplements, functional foods, and anti-aging cosmetics, are available in the market at 20%, 35%, 50%, and 70% total vitamin E content.
+The discovery of vitamin E by scientists Katherine Bishop and Herbert Evans in 1922 marked the beginning of the understanding of tocotrienols.
+Vitamin E was named "tocopherol" (from the Greek words tokos, meaning childbirth, and phero, meaning to bring forth) due to its presumed role in aiding conception.

+Subsequent research identified eight molecules in the vitamin E family, divided into tocopherols and tocotrienols: alpha, beta, delta, and gamma forms.
+While tocotrienols were discovered later in the 1960s, researchers initially focused on tocopherols, particularly alpha-tocopherol, believed to be the most biologically active form of vitamin E.

+It was not until the late 1980s and early 1990s that tocotrienols began receiving more scientific attention.
+The term "tocotrienol" was introduced by Dr. Banyan to distinguish this isomer of vitamin E.